Key Facts

 Specialized in

-Cultural, Educational, Exhibition, Greenhouse, Healthcare, High Rise, Hotel & SPA, Industrial Design, Infrastructure, Interior Design, Landscape Design, Mixed Use, Office, Refurbishment, Residential, Retail & Urban Design
+Culture, Educational, Exhibition, Greenhouse, Healthcare & Education, High-Rise, Hotel & SPA, Housing, Interior Design, Industrial Design, Mixed-Use, Office, Refurbishment, Residential, Retail & Urban Design

 Delugan Meissl Associated Architects (DMAA) is an international architecture office based in Vienna, Austria.

-The office addresses the social and ecological issues of today, in defiance of routine responses and with a passionate and relentless focus on the new and the unconventional.
+DMAA addresses the social and ecological issues of today, rejecting routine responses in favour of a passionate and relentless focus on the new and the unconventional.

-DMAA was founded in 1993 by Elke Delugan-Meissl and Roman Delugan.
-They have run the office together with Dietmar Feistel and Martin Josst since 2004.
+DMAA was founded in 1993 in Vienna by Elke Delugan-Meissl and Roman Delugan They have run the office together with Dietmar Feistel and Martin Josst since 2004.
 DMAA is made up of an international team of over 40 architects, 3D engineers and other creatives.
-Their latest projects are being realised in Europe, China, Middle East and USA.

 Places for People.